growdigital/Notes/show/notes.md

 ## Project idea

 750 words

+allotments the perfect way in to sustainable gardening and agriculture.
+Everybody knows what an allotment is. agroforestry, agroecology. so many people locally working in agriculture, crossover (figures)

 * About your community and who will benefit – especially how you will work with people who do not  usually engage in climate action.
 * What you propose to do.